chaosprint/QuaverSeries/README.md

 ## Enter a room

-To get started, you can simply enter a room.
-If it is empty, then you can click the key icon on the bottom right to creat a password.
+To get started, you need to enter a ```room```.
+Typing a name you like, e.g. ```on-the-run```, on the top right corner of the index page.
+If the room is empty, then you can creat a password to edit.
 Then, you can start editing.

-This also means that next time when you come to the same room, you need to remember your password to edit it.
+The next time when you come to the same room, you need to remember your password to edit it.

 ## Make some noise